SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 17/2/2017 ==

+Things to be done:

+- Map System

+1. Figure out how to move on to different cities

+2. Implementing the cities

+3. Drawing up the map sprites

+4. Figuring out how to store the cities and how to see what is next

+5. (sort of related) Figure out how bosses work

+6. Generic enemy generator (Most likely pre-scripted)

+7. Incorporate biomes

+- Stat System

+1. Checking out your stats

+2. Mapping out the stat changes between evolutions

+- Auto Screen - implement the same way as the Escape screen (have it based on some sort of chance of winning)

+- Sprite update - things like Escape and Auto, this has been done in this commit

+- Evolution system (semi related to the stat system)

+1. Sprite drawings

+2. Figure out how the existing architecture will support evolutions

+3. Implement the evolution

+4. Do some planning post battle on how evolutions will work

+5. Implement the evolution screen

+- Countering System (really low on the to do list)

+1. Accepting certain button combinations to increase dodge or damage

+- Sort out how dodge - based on speed, perhaps this can work with attack / speed, need to work out the implications of this

+- Power up system

+1. Figure out how temporary stat boosters will work (Should it be for a short amount of turns?
+Or time based?)

+2. Figure out how to "regen" the items to encourage play, but reduce item abuse

+- Sprite editor or viewer (this might tie together nicely with stat modifier if this works) - could place in the about screen

 == 16/2/2017 ==

 Something that I have realised that I need is a sprite editor or something that plays animations on the screen without reaching the given position.